Jokoe66/TianchiTrafficEstimation/README.md

 grows from uninpeded to congested, ordinal logistic regression is suitable to model the traffic status estimation problem.
 A classic approach to ordinal logistic regression is K-rank model.
 The model makes K(num_classes - 1) predictions O = {O<sub>0</sub>, ..., O<sub>K-1</sub>},
-where the i-th prediction gieves the probability that the class > i.
+where the i-th prediction gives the probability that the class > i.
 The probability of i-th class equals to O<sub>i - 1</sub> - O<sub>i</sub> .
-Thus K-rank can be implemented with K binary classification models.
+K-rank can be implemented with K binary classification models.

 |    Method      | F1<sub>0</sub> | F1<sub>1</sub> | F1<sub>2</sub> | F1<sub>3</sub>  | score |